kumahq/kuma/docs/madr/decisions/033-meshhttproute-meshgateway.md

 ## Context and Problem Statement

-We have two very similar resources, `MeshHTTPRoute` and `MeshGatewayRoute` that both configure route matching, filtering and redirecting semantics.
+We have some very similar resources, `MeshHTTPRoute`/`MeshTCPRoute` and `MeshGatewayRoute` that both configure route matching, filtering and redirecting semantics.
-This MADR proposes adapting `MeshHTTPRoute` for use with `MeshGateway.`
+This MADR proposes adapting `MeshHTTPRoute` and `MeshTCPRoute` for use with `MeshGateway.`

 ## Decision Drivers <!-- optional -->